Microbiological Food

 E. coli (Generic)

-Generic Escherichia coli (E. coli) is a subset of the coliform group exclusively of fecal origin.
-Unlike general coliforms, E. coli testing provides a direct link to fecal contamination.
-A positive result raises the probability that pathogens like Salmonella could also be present in the sample.
+Generic Escherichia coli is the subset of the coliform group that originates exclusively from the gut.
+Unlike total coliforms, E. coli enumeration provides a direct fecal-contamination signal — a positive result raises the probability that pathogens like Salmonella may also be present and triggers a deeper investigation.

 • AOAC 991.14 (Petrifilm™)